 The first snow of the year.
 The cinema of Ingmar Bergman’s childhood.
 Long conversations about films in the festival bar.
-And rather expensive beer (as everywhere in Sweden), which probably only guests from Switzerland and Norway order without a moment’s hesitation.
+And rather expensive beer (as everywhere in Sweden), which probably only guests coming from Switzerland and Norway order without a moment’s hesitation.
 These are some of the first associations that come to mind when thinking about the international short film festival in Uppsala, a small and somewhat sleepy university town not far from Stockholm.

 And indeed, Uppsala is a special case in the European short film festival landscape.
 Because rarely is there a festival where you pretty much know in advance what you’re going to get – and where what you get is almost always pretty great.
-The venues, it feels like, have been the same for ages; the hangouts are always within walking distance; and the film selection is mostly exquisite (with some extravagant outliers thrown in for good measure).
+The venues, it feels like, have been the same for ages; the hangout spots are within walking distance; and the film selection is mostly exquisite (with some extravagant outliers thrown in for good measure).